 State and Local Priorities: A Blueprint for Future Evaluations on Mobility from Poverty

-Across the United States, 34 million people live in poverty, representing 10.5 percent of the population.
+Across the United States, approximately 11.7 percent of the population lives in poverty.
 Aside from measures of income, poverty also encompasses the experiences of the many individuals disempowered by the political and economic system and subjected to social isolation and stigma.
 A large body of research highlights that compared to their more well-off peers, children who grow up living in poverty are much less likely to break the intergenerational cycle of poverty.
 Limited economic mobility is also exacerbated by other trends across the United States, such as rising residential segregation by income, increased levels of incarceration, and a rapidly shifting labor market.
 National trends also obscure significant disparities in upward mobility by race and geography, among other factors.